lit/lit.dev/packages/lit-dev-content/site/docs/localization/index.md

 ---
-title: Releases
+title: Localization
 eleventyNavigation:
-  key: Releases
+  key: Localization
-  order: 8
+  order: 6
 ---

 <!-- This file exists only to create a section heading.